 Your vulnerability assessment will also yield a vulnerability assessment report, which acts as a diagnostic tool for understanding the current cyber “health” of your organization.
 This detailed reported will analyze exactly where your security weaknesses are, while simultaneously assessing which areas you should prioritize as you create a more comprehensive security system.
 Ultimately, this vulnerability assessment report will serve as a jumping off point to help you start implementing better security mechanisms at your organization.

 Performing Proper Vulnerability Assessments

-You will want to assess whether there are missing software patches and updates and that no changes have been made to your network.
-Many of the most significant hacks have been created through vulnerabilities left open when software wasn't updated.
-The recent hack at Equifax, one of the world's top credit reporting agencies, occurred because it hadn't updated a known security flaw with a patch that was made available months earlier.
+- Identify any changes, pending updates or missing software patches – Neglecting to update your software regularly can leave your system vulnerable.
+Indeed, some of the most damaging hacks in recent history have occurred simply because organizations did not maintain timely software updates.
+The recent hack at Equifax, one of the world’s top credit reporting agencies, occurred because it hadn’t updated a known security flaw with a patch that was made available months earlier.

 Disaster Recovery Plan

-At the same time, you want to make sure you have a disaster recovery plan in place.
-This includes what to do if your assessment reveals a vulnerability (or an actual breach), or if malware, ransomware, or a virus has managed to infect your systems.
+At the same time, you want to be prepared for the worst.
+That’s why it’s vital to ensure that you have a disaster recovery plan in place.
+A disaster recovery plan is an organized, predesignated set of procedures to help your business recover from a cyber attack or any other emergency.
+This plan should include what to do if your assessment reveals a vulnerability (or an actual breach), or if malware, ransomware, or a virus has managed to infect your systems.

 Consider Getting Outside Help